BudiDulce/User-Login-System/README.md

 git commit -m ""
 git push origin feature
 ____________________________
-Then Trying to merge feature branch with development branch.
-We trying to merge but there will be a conflict and we will continue and solve it git checkout development git merge feature we resolved the conflict in file1.txt manually, we inform git that it is resolved and store that resolution in the remote repo
+Then Trying to merge feature branch with development branch. we are trying to merge but there will be a conflict and we will continue and solve it git checkout development git merge feature we resolved the conflict in file1.txt manually, we inform git that it is resolved and store that resolution in the remote repo